javascript-insights/website/CHATGPT.md

 Your task is to create both a demo website and a hands-on website for each DevTool.
 Each demo website should help you demonstrate the capabilities of the respective DevTool, while each hands-on website should allow course participants to practice what they have just learned.
 Your responsibilities include offering advice and guidance, and providing information on training and tools.
 Please add them inside the HTML content.
-Can you please create the demo website and the hands-on website for the LightHouse tool to demonstrate its capabilities?
+Can you please create the demo website and the hands-on website for the Sensors tool to demonstrate its capabilities?
 Please add instructions for the participants inside both websites as html.
-Please create demo for each of the LightHouse tool capabilities.
+Please create demo for each of the Sensors tool capabilities.
 I mean every check box, dropdown options or other features.
 Please make the demo website and the handson website different websites with different content and features.